 About Me

-Hourly Rate, Length of Service, Flat Fees
+Hourly Rate, Fees and Expectations

 -